ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-Let $Y $ be the years until the next major earthquake.
-Because$Y $ measures time until the next event it fits the description of an exponential random variable:$Y ~ Exp(\lambda = 0.002)$
+Let $Y$ be the years until the next major earthquake.
+Because $Y$ measures time until the next event it fits the description of an exponential random variable: $Y ~ Exp(\lambda = 0.002)$

 $$